silbinarywolf/fingerprint-gml/README.md

 - Timezone
 - Gamepad Count (+ count of connected gamepads)

+On Windows-only, the following environment variables are used:
+- Username
+- Computer Name
+- Number of Processors
+- CPU Architecture, identifier, level and revision

 ## Quick start

 - Import the fingerprint_md5.gml script into your project.